-Because of a misinterpretation of the block model established by a former company, it was discovered afterward that some of the composites came from drill holes that were outside the known boundary of the deposit.
-To correct the situation and to come up with a more exact deposit head grade, composites 3, 5, 7, 17, and 21 were discarded from the SGS Lakefield met tests.
+Because of a misinterpretation of the block model established by a former company, it was discovered afterward that some of the composite samples came from drill holes that were outside the known boundary of the deposit.
+To correct the situation and to come up with a more exact deposit head grade, composite samples 3, 5, 7, 17, and 21 were discarded from the SGS Lakefield met tests.

-The results of the met tests above 0.3 g/t are given in the following table 19.
+The new results of the met tests are given in table 13.2 below.